deltaepsilon/chrisesplin.com/content/writing/articles/why-you-suck-at-programming.md

 Yes, Astro or Next or Nuxt or whatever are all awesome technologies.
 But they're awesome for certain use cases.
 And their landing pages are built to convince you to use them, not to tell you when NOT to use them.

-I used to consult for companies who were considering adopting Firebase.
+I used to consult for companies who wanted to use Firebase.

 I love Firebase with my whole heart, but it's not good for everything.
 So these companies would hire me, tell me their requirements, and I'd tell them to NOT use Firebase.
 Firebase is absolutely perfect... unless you need flexible data reporting or happen to have very structured, **relational** data... in which case, a relational database is a much better decision!